*Greetings, Delvers!*

 This guideline is to help you gain a better understanding about my world of Irith and how I run things within it.
 I want you to know up front that I won't try to tell you how to run your character.
 I'll only flesh out rules and parameters to define how I interpret situations, classes, and other things.
 You will run your character as you see fit.
 All I might do is give helpful hints like “making an obscene gesture at a giant when you're at first level is baaaaaaaad.”
 You get the picture.
 What I strive for is consistency.

 Bottom line: have some fun and relax from the stresses of our muggle lives.
-This page has been updated for 5th edition Dungeons and Dragons rules.
+This page has been updated for the 2024 edition Dungeons and Dragons rules.

 Alignment